 The Pre-Paramedic Entrance Exam and the MMPI-2 Exam will only be given at the Macon Cove Campus.

 Testing provides test administration services for students affiliated with out-of-town colleges/universities.
-The student must contact their school for all requirements and set up a testing time with Southwest Testing.
+The student must contact their home school for all requirements and schedule a testing appointment.
 It is the responsibility of the student to contact the home school and make all necessary arrangements.
-Information may be emailed to Testing at email@example.com or mailed directly to:Southwest Tennessee Community College
+Information may be emailed to Testing at firstname.lastname@example.org or mailed directly to:Southwest Tennessee Community College

 5983 Macon Cove